← Blog | | Jeremiah Church

 Most RegTech vendors cloak their capture logic in proprietary code: you sign the contract, wish on a 4-leafed clover, and trust that the code is solid and does what the marketing material states.

-You find out whether it was or wasn’t when the auditors arrive, or worse, when there’s a security breach.
+You find out whether it was or wasn’t when the examiners arrive, or worse, when there’s a security breach.

 Veiled compliance has felt broken to me for years, and it feels reckless after the May 2025 TeleMessage breach that left unencrypted chats scattered across the internet.